paulipa/sico-wiki/community/doctrines/tama-fits.md

 ## Support Gnosis

-The Gnosis has good locking speed, some armour tank and a **Remote Sensor Booster II** to increase your camping buddies locking speed.
+The Gnosis has good locking speed, a good armour tank and a **Remote Sensor Booster II** to increase your camping buddies locking speed.
 The **Skirmish Command Burst I** can be used to increase point and scram range of the fleet.
-If you cannot use a command burst, fit the **Drone Link Augmentor I** from crago bay instead.
+If you cannot use a command burst, fit the **Drone Link Augmentor I** in crago instead.
 <details>
   <summary>Gnosis, Support Gnosis</summary>